The Diesel Page

 Improving 6.5L Durability

 An update: The 18:1 Peninsular pistons were incorporated into our project 6.5TD engine build in late 1998.
-The advantage of a lower compression ratio (in the context of the project engine) is that a lower CR allows for more boost, More boost allows for more fuel, which means the engine will make more power, while maintaining reasonable combustion temperatures & pressures.
-The folks at Peninsular Diesel told me they use a lower CR for the durability advantage.
+The advantage of a lower compression ratio (in the context of the project engine) is that a lower CR allows for more boost.
+More boost allows for more fuel, which means the engine will make more power, while a lower CR helps maintain reasonable combustion temperatures & pressures.
+The folks at Peninsular Diesel told me they use a lower CR for the durability advantage - as important for an on-road 6.5L diesel as it is for a marine 6.5L diesel.

 Power, Load & RPM